JadedDragoon/RandomSim/README.md

 With node.js 8.11.1 or newer installed, download and extract [the latest release](https://github.com/JadedDragoon/RandomSim/releases) of RandomSim into it's own folder.
 Windows users should download the "zip" version.

-Then, at a command prompt/terminal, change to the folder you extracted RandomSim into and run `bash npm install -P`.
+Then, at a command prompt/terminal, change to the folder you extracted RandomSim into and run `npm install -P`.
 This will download and install all required dependencies.
 On linux/bsd you will also have to `chmod +x randsim.sh` to make the start script executable.

 ## Usage:
 ```